pyamsoft/git-ssh/README.md

   A comma separated list of options to pass to the invocation of ssh.
 It is
   recommended that this list of options be surrounded by double quotes.

-  --config-dir DIR

-  The path to the directory where configs are stored.

   --create-config NAME:PATH

   Create a config called NAME with the path PATH.